A Surge Protector for Your AC Unit Is a Critical Safeguard

 It is possible to find “surge protectors” that sell for only $10 to $50.
 However, beware: these will not contain metal oxide varistors (MOVs), which are essential in resisting high voltages.
 In the $100 to $300 range, you can expect a surge protector to have MOVs that can resist voltage surges at a low threshold.
 To be safe, we recommend investing in a high-quality HVAC surge protector that costs around $550 or more.
 Doing so will help you save the large sums of money that would otherwise need to be spent repairing or replacing a unit that was impacted by a major malfunction caused by a power surge.

 Regardless of what you decide, hiring an AC & heating company to conduct HVAC repairs, installations, and maintenance is highly suggested.
 You can rest assured that Northern's One Hour Heating & Air Conditioning® is a trustworthy and reputable HVAC company in your area.
-Our friendly team of professionals can quickly and proficiently install your surge protector.
+Our friendly team of professionals can quickly and proficiently install a surge protector for your AC unit.

 Don’t hesitate to request an appointment for surge protection services.
 Give us a call at (763) 284-8639 or contact us online today!